stsvetanov/controller-platform/README.md

-# Flask Web Application
+# Web Application
-This is a simple Web Application where the users can log in, view the data from their devices and control them.
+This is a simple web application for viewing data from IoT devices.
+The application connects to MQTT broker and store the incoming data in a database.
+If the owner of the devices is currently connected, the received MQTT message is forwarded to the client (web browser) via SocketIO implementing stream processing.

 ## Application Breakdown
 This is the breakdown of the web application.
-The current version uses [SQLite](https://www.sqlite.org/index.html) database
+The current version uses [SQLite](https://www.sqlite.org/index.html) database.
 ```
 controller-platform
 │   README.md